 Water is an absolute essential for life.
 Without water, you will die, too little water and you will suffer ill health from dehydration symptoms.
 Too much water and you could cause hyponatremia (Dilution of mineral content in the blood).
 Some people try to be excessive in their water intake and try to drink 6 litres of water a day – this is dangerous.

-The agreed upon water intake a day is between 1.5 litres and 2 litres per day.
+The agreed upon water intake a day is 1 litres of water for every 30kg of body weight.
 The best water intake barometer though is your thirst level.
 If you are thirsty have some water.
 Often times we replace water with coffee and cold drinks.
 It is better to keep those beverages at a minimum and your water intake at a maximum.
-For instance have 2 cups of coffee a day, 1 cup of tea and the rest water.
+For instance have 3 cups of coffee a day, 1 cup of tea and the rest water.

 Let’s get into the heart of this article though.
 How can we use water to aid in weight loss?
 Now I want to be clear, this is only an aid, and is not a fad that should be promoted as the water weight loss diet.
 This it is not.
 What I am going to suggest to you here, is a health benefit and it will simultaneously help with losing weight.

 This is what you need to do.
 In the morning, as soon as you wake up, have a nice big glass of water (350ml to 500ml).
 Leave the coffee for at least an hour after you’ve woken up.
 This glass of water first thing in the morning has some fantastic benefits.

 - Re-hydrating the body after 7 – 8 hours of sleep

 - Helps with constipation